 Tools and Materials Required:

 - Quality Wood Filler ( check Woodwise line of fillers )

-Note: Prior to installation, keep the medallion in the climate controlled environment, flat, in horizontal position to avoid possible warping.
-Acclimate the medallion for at least 24 hr. in the room where it will be installed.
+Note: Prior to installation, keep the medallion in the climate controlled environment, flat, in horizontal position.
 Keep the medallion in the original plastic wrap prior to installation.

 Rectangular medallions and the medallions with the straight lines are installed using guide cutting method.
 With the square medallions, some installers prefer to glue the medallion first and then install the flooring around it.

 Unfinished floor installation is preferred.
 The medallion and the floor are sanded and finished together on-site.
 This process offers a better fit of the inlay and the rest of the floor.
 Gaps can be patched with the wood patty.
 Sanding of the entire floor insures that the floor and inlays are at the same height and seamless transition.

 Prefinished floor installation requires the medallion to be already finished and to be the same thickness as the rest of the floor.
 Inlay installation can be done any other time after the floor is installed.
 However, it is less forgiving for the gaps and scratches during the installation.

 Czar Floors hardwood medallions can be unfinished or prefinished.
 3/4" thick medallions are constructed using 5/8" solid wood, glued to the 1/8" hi-quality plywood backer.